-Vital Useful; important; actively challenging Universal Welcoming; human; resonant; storytelling Surprising Fun; risk-taking; sparking ideas Conversation Collaborative; accessible; platforming opinion
+Vital Useful; important; actively challenging

+Universal Welcoming; human; resonant; storytelling

+Surprising Fun; risk-taking; sparking ideas

+Conversation Collaborative; accessible; platforming opinion

-We work in ways which are:
+ch are:

-Bold Be brave in trying new things, taking

-action and fighting for change on issues affecting the ways we live.
+ng new things, taking ng for change on the ways we live.

-Kind Be friendly, generous and considerate
+erous and considerate s.

-in all our actions.

-Eco-Active Embed climate action in all decision

-making and support audiences to

-reduce impact on climate and nature.
+action in all decision port audiences to on climate and nature.

-Equitable Act transparently, ethically, inclusively

-- and allocate resources, time and

-care equitably to meet needs.
+tly, ethically, inclusively esources, time and o meet needs.

-Building audiences and reach Across teams, we are dedicated to building audiences and reach-better understanding our visitors and growing content that is personal, powerful and reflective of the diversity of modern London.
+Building audiences and reach

+Across teams, we are dedicated to building audiences and reach-better understanding our visitors and growing content that is personal, powerful and reflective of the diversity of modern London.

 Our Real Rooms Project, which has embedded community co-production and visitor consultation, will see a complete redisplay of our famous roomsets from the 1600s-beginning with seven new rooms and seven new stories of home from the 1870s to the future.
 We will explore everyday domestic experiences and the impact of wider socio-economic factors and expressions of personal identity on the UK home-alongside stories of style, taste and design.

 Lived experiences of home will be further explored through our flagship public programme, establishing late openings that activate the whole museum, selling exhibitions that champion the work of artists and makers, and by growing our summer festivities-a chance to come together and celebrate the Museum's East London location and its communities.

-Living better together We are delivering on our ambition to live better together.
+Living better together

+We are delivering on our ambition to live better together.
 With social engagement and community outreach at the centre of our programming activity, we aim to lead as a campaigning museum for social justice causes that align with our core values.
 These include hidden homelessness, food equality, period poverty and climate action.

-We will continuously advocate for and implement decolonisation and anti-racism practices in our structures, governance, curation, collections and programming.
+We will continuously ad implement decolonisat practices in our struct curation, collections an

 We are working to heal the rifts between the Museum and its communities caused by the presence of the statue of Robert Geffrye.
 We will continue to work with Voyage Youth in residence, and with broader stakeholders to plan for the redisplay of the statue and give space to histories of colonialism and the home.

+Climate action

-Climate action Climate Action is taking a primary role in the Museum's vision.
+Climate Action is taking a primary role in the Museum's vision.
 As the only Museum of the Home, we are ideally placed to spark debate around how we live and the impact of climate change on a local, national and international scale.

 We recognise the significant role that museums can play in engaging, educating, and motivating audiences to navigate this-while getting our own house in order.

 With the support of our Climate Action Group comprising representatives from all Museum teams, we commit to act in the key areas of Creative Programming & Collections, Learning, our Organisation, and our Estate.

 Through our issues-based programming, galleries and exhibitions, we will provide platforms to raise awareness of the climate crisis and how everyone can play their part to enact change.
 In 2024, for the first time, we will have a permanent display dedicated to the future home, with a focus on climate change.